‘Two great powers’: Biden, Putin plunge into hours of talks

-GENEVA (NewsNation Now) — President Joe Biden and Russian President Vladimir Putin are starting their diplomatic talks in Geneva.

-With stern expressions and polite words before the cameras, Biden and Putin plunged into hours of face-to-face talks Wednesday at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders agree that relations between their countries are at an all-time low.
+GENEVA (AP) — With stern expressions and polite words before the cameras, President Joe Biden and Russia’s Vladimir Putin plunged into hours of face-to-face talks Wednesday at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders agree that relations between their countries are at an all-time low.

 Biden called it a discussion between “two great powers” and said it was “always better to meet face to face.”
 Putin, for his part, said he hoped the talks would be “productive.”

-Note: This story has been corrected to show that Geneva is not Switzerland’s capital.